Seahawks’ offseason additions may not excite fans, but history shows there’s reason to have faith

 Seattle missed the playoffs that season but locked Brown down for the next three years and made the playoffs the next two.
 The big fella deserves credit for helping the Seahawks get there.

 Of course, you could argue the most critical move the Seahawks ever made came in October 2010.
 That’s when they traded for a guy by the name of Marshawn Lynch.
-You can make a strong case that from 2011-14, Lynch was the best running back in football, and that’s while acknowledging the exploits of Adrian Peterson.
-Without Lynch, the Seahawks don’t win the Super Bowl in 2014, don’t get back there in 2015, and don’t turn Seattle into one of the most football-crazed cities in the country.
+You can make a strong case that from 2011 to 2014, Lynch was the best running back in football, and that’s while acknowledging the exploits of Adrian Peterson.
+Without Lynch, the Seahawks don’t win the Super Bowl in 2014, don’t get back there in 2015 and don’t turn Seattle into one of the most football-crazed cities in the country.

 This doesn’t mean the Seahawks can’t make headlines in the spring.
-It’s just when they do, at least lately, they’re about who they aren’t bringing back.
+It’s just when they do, at least lately, it’s about who they aren’t bringing back.
 Parting ways with Richard Sherman, saying farewell to Michael Bennett, waving goodbye to Frank Clark — those are the money-saving moves that have typically spawned the chatter this time of year.
 Well, that and the re-signing of their $35 million-a-year quarterback Russell Wilson.

 But the impact players coming from the outside?
 Those often come later.

-Last season, the addition of defensive back Quandre Diggs midway through the year gave a huge boost to the Seahawks’ defense.
+Last season, the addition of defensive back Quandre Diggs midway through the year gave a huge boost to the Seahawks defense.
 And in 2017, acquiring Pro Bowl defensive lineman Sheldon Richardson for receiver Jermaine Kearse was the big buzz in early September.

 Lynch, Clowney, Brown, Diggs, Richardson?
 All late pickups for a team that’s won at least 10 games in seven of the past eight seasons.
 And I haven’t even mentioned the draft, in which Schneider and coach Pete Carroll have consistently hauled in some of the league’s top talent.